-If you'd like to dive in immediately, your best bets are to either start up a game and choose one of the tutorials (press Ctrl-T when asked for species), or print quickstart.pdf (in the docs directory).
+If you'd like to dive in immediately, your best bets are to either start up a game and choose one of the tutorials (select tutorial in the game menu), or print quickstart.pdf (in the docs directory).
 Studious readers might want to browse the manual (see below).
 Note that you can read both the quickstart text and the manual in-game; pressing? brings up a menu for that.